 CD ROM with PowerPoint files for 30 – 45 minute refresher rigging training sessions.

 Note: Interested parties working in manufacturing or construction environments should request the ASME/OSHA Rigging Trainer Development Schedule from Crosby.
 If working in Land Based Oil or Gas environments please request the Land Based Rigging Trainer Development Schedule.
 If working in offshore environments, please request the API Rigging Trainer Development Schedule.
-Seminar schedules for the two-day Rigging Trainer Development courses can be downloaded from the Crosby website: thecrosbygroup.com.
+Seminar schedules for the two-day Rigging Trainer Development courses can be downloaded from the Crosby website: thecrosbygroup.com/training/schedule.
 Click onto “Training”and select “Seminar Schedule.”

 Crosby® supplies round pin, screw pin and bolt-type shackles.
 What is the proper application of each?